maitreverge/minishell_101/ressources/maitreverge/README.md

 The `tcsetattr` function is a standard C function that sets the parameters associated with the terminal.

-- ***Function Description***:: `tcsetattr` sets the parameters associated with the terminal (unless support is required from the underlying hardware that is not available) from the `termios` structure referred to by `termios_p`. fd is the file descriptor of the terminal.
+- ***Function Description***: `tcsetattr` sets the parameters associated with the terminal (unless support is required from the underlying hardware that is not available) from the `termios` structure referred to by `termios_p`. fd is the file descriptor of the terminal.
 The change is made immediately.
 If any requested change could not be successfully carried out, the function returns -1 and leaves the state of the terminal unchanged.

 - ***Prototype***: `int tcsetattr(int fd, int optional_actions, const struct termios *termios_p);`